aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 **Isaiah 65:17** describes:

 * **Not necessarily a literal replacement of the physical world**, but
-* **A total renewal — a re-creation — of life, peace, society, justice, and the people’s relationship with God**, so profound that it is as if the world itself has been created anew.
+* **A total renewal — a re-creation — of life, peace, society, justice, and the people’s relationship with HaShem**, so profound that it is as if the world itself has been created anew.

-The old world of sorrow and sin “passes away” not by destruction of the planet, but by God transforming His people’s lives and the conditions around them.
+The old world of sorrow and sin “passes away” not by destruction of the planet, but by HaShem transforming His people’s lives and the conditions around them.

 ---